“The greatest and noblest pleasure which we have in this world is to discover new truths, and the next is to shake off old prejudices.”

 Understanding Introverted Sensing

 Introverted Sensing (Si) types have a remarkable ability to retain information and past experiences.
 They are careful and responsible people, who draw on life’s lessons and trusted resources to make wise decisions for the future.
 Si also gives ISTJs a unique ability to feel inner-body sensations strongly.
-ISTJs (and ISFJs) are often highly aware of the tastes and textures of food, and can sense nuances in flavor that many other types aren’t aware of.
+ISTJs (and ISFJs) are often highly aware of the tastes and textures of food and can sense nuances in flavor that many other types aren’t aware of.
 They are also especially aware of feelings like hunger, thirst, fatigue, or illness.

 Introverted Sensors like routine and consistency.
 Dr. A.J.
-Drenth says in his book My True Type: Clarifying Your Personality Type, Preferences & Functions that “The more times SJs repeat something-eat a certain meal, listen to a specific song, etc,.-the more likeable (or tolerable) it becomes.”
+Drenth says in his book My True Type: Clarifying Your Personality Type, Preferences & Functions that “The more times SJs repeat something-eat a certain meal, listen to a specific song, etc,.-the more likable (or tolerable) it becomes.”
 This is why when you go out to dinner with an ISTJ, they may have a favorite restaurant and a favorite meal that they order time and time again.
 This isn’t to say that ISTJ’s can’t be adventurous or try new things, they just greatly enjoy the “tried-and-true” and experiences they have positive memories associated with.

 ISTJs are tremendously dependable people who believe in being true to their word and following through on responsibilities.
 They are known for their honesty and hard-working nature.
 While they are noticeably reserved, they have an intense depth of caring for their families and loved ones.
-In this way they can be a fortress of strength to others; they keep calm during a crisis and use their resourcefulness and experience to find resolution to problems.
+In this way they can be a fortress of strength to others; they keep calm during a crisis and use their resourcefulness and experience to find a resolution to problems.
 They are trustworthy, they won’t gossip about your personal life, and they’ll give you real-life solutions that many other types fail to recognize.

 When you speak to an ISTJ, it’s best to stick to the facts.
 They trust facts, experience, and credentials.
 They can easily evaluate the details to spot whether something seems credible or untrustworthy.
 Because ISTJs are sensing-dominant they have a harder time trusting the abstract or “intuitive” possibilities.
 Johannes Hermanus van der Hoop, a Dutch psychiatrist who studied personality type, said of Si-dominant people that they “cannot take intuition seriously, and they regard its activity in others with misgiving.”
 He also said, that they have “great capacity for perception of details and for practical evaluations based on them…In their own field these people are usually very much at home, having a good mastery of the technical side of their calling…They accept both what they can and what they cannot do, as simple facts, but they tend on the whole to underestimate themselves.”